auto-optimization/eafpy/README.md

 You can now install the package.
 Use this command:
 `pip install -e .`
-It is reccomended to reinstall  the package every time you want to test an update You can now test the installation worked by running the tests
+It is reccomended to reinstall the package every time you have re-compiled the C files.
+If you have only changed the python files, you don't need to re-build and re-install it every time due to the `-e` argument.
+You can now test the installation worked by running the tests

 #### Run the tests